stacyholtz6/Word-Guess-Game/README.md

 ```
   FUNCTIONALITY:
     - When the user runs out of guesses the correct word is displayed on the screen.
-    - The game resets and is ready for the user to guess a new word.
+    - The game resets and is ready for the user to guess a new word
 ```
 ![lost](assets/images/lost.gif)